|

 -

-- homeschool-upper-grades - Are you homeschooling the upper grades?? feel like you are the only one? share your concerns, ideas, curriculum choices, web-sites, and info to help one another homeschool right through middle and high school. please keep posts to middle and high school topics only.
+- homeschool-upper-grades (share curriculum choices and ideas regarding middle and high school) - Are you homeschooling the upper grades?? feel like you are the only one? share your concerns, ideas, curriculum choices, web-sites, and info to help one another homeschool right through middle and high school. please keep posts to middle and high school topics only.

 As this is a non-partisan group, we avoid hot-button political issues.
 Many of these issues are relevant to homeschooling, but we don't want flamewars here.